-- a) The Group received Canada Emergency Business Account ("CEBA") loans in three equal instalments for an aggregate amount of \$180,000 funded by the Government of Canada.
+a) The Group received Canada Emergency Business Account ("CEBA") loans in three equal instalments for an aggregate amount of \$180,000 funded by the Government of Canada.
 The loans were interest-free until January 18, 2024, at which time, as they were not repaid, the balance converted to a 3-year term loan at an interest rate of 5% per annum.
 The Group had estimated the initial carrying value of the CEBA loans at \$137,725, using a discount rate of 12.68% per annum, which was the estimated rate for a similar loan without the interest-free component.
 The total difference of \$42,275 was accreted to other income (loss) on the consolidated statements of loss and comprehensive loss.
-The Group recognized loan accretion for the year ended September 30, 2024 of \$Nil (2023 \$27,732). - b) On May 17, 2023, the Company closed the first tranche of its previously announced non-brokered private placement of unsecured convertible notes for aggregate gross proceeds of up to \$1-million.
+The Group recognized loan accretion for the three months ended December 31, 2024 of \$Nil (2023 - \$Nil).

+Notes to the Consolidated Financial Statements For the Three months Ended December 31, 2024 and 2023 (Expressed in Canadian dollars) - unaudited b) On May 17, 2023, the Company closed the first tranche of its previously announced non-brokered private placement of unsecured convertible notes for aggregate gross proceeds of up to \$1-million.
 The first tranche closing of the offering comprised the issuance of unsecured convertible notes in the aggregate principal amount of \$276,500.
 The notes issued in connection with the first tranche closing will mature on May 16, 2026, and are convertible into units, each consisting of one common share in the capital of the company and one-half of one share purchase warrant at a conversion price of \$0.16 of principal per note.
 These warrants have a term of 36 months, and entitle the holder to purchase one share at an exercise price of \$0.16 per share.
 These notes have an interest rate of 12 per cent per annum, with a minimum of four months of interest accrued regardless of the date of repayment or conversion of the notes.